 Typically, canicrossers use “go gee” to mean “go right” and “go haw” to mean “go left.”
 “Forward” aptly means “forward,” and “on by” means “ignore keep going.”

 When you’re ready to pick up the speed or pull, you can tell your dog “hike on,” which means to use more pulling power, or “let’s go,” which means either speeding up or starting off.
 “Steady” will tell your dog to slow the pace while “stand/line out” indicates to your pooch that he or she should stand still facing forward.

 In addition to verbal commands, you can also teach your dog how to pick up on physical differences like you running faster and your dog doing the same.

-Make sure that you’re very positive when training your dog, as he or she wants to please you and will likely work harder the more positive you are.
+Make sure that you’re very positive when training your dog, as they want to please you and will likely work harder the more positive you are.